 - Road Mapping

-Trust – It’s imperative that anything discussed between is kept confidential and all commitments are adhered to.
+Trust – It’s imperative that anything discussed between is kept confidential and all commitments addressed.

-Focus – Without having a clear focus the mentor/mentee association has a poor chance of attaining their desired objectives.
-It’s therefore important to ensure that there’s active listening.
+Focus – Without having a clear focus the mentor/mentee association has the reduced chance of attaining their desired objectives.
+It’s therefore essential to ensure that there’s active listening.

 Empathy – There must be mutual respect between the mentor and mentee.
 Both need to try and understand the other’s point of view, their feelings, ambitions and drives, even if these are different than one’s own.